-I’ve had a number of careers since I finished my three-year tertiary design course at Prahran College of Advanced Education (CAE) in Melbourne, Victoria.
+I’ve had a number of careers since I finished my tertiary design education in Melbourne, Victoria.
 Not all changes were active choices; some were serendipitous, others were planned, and a few turned out to be mistakes with valuable lessons learned.
 In all cases, path changes were due to the advances in technology and Australian manufacturing industries' migration to off-shore locales.

 I started in Industrial (product) design and production engineering, travelled around Europe for a bit, then came back to Australia and gravitated into freelance work before the workload built up to the stage where I needed to expand into a full-time Industrial design consultancy.

 The business ebbed and grew to three core full-time staff and a few contractors depending on workload.
 Our work started in the design of the major domestic appliances and high-efficiency combustion heating; then, as manufacturing in Australia slowly contracted, the work tilted towards graphic design as more marketing, branding and printing jobs were around that pure product design.